Board of Directors

 Patrick also was elected to the Northern Arapaho Business Council in 1978 and served two terms.
 Patrick has also been elected to the Fremont County School District 14 Board of Trustees / Wyoming Indian Schools for twenty-two years.

 For over 40 years, Rick has been actively involved in advocating on behalf of the American Indian community through both his professional and personal life.
 From supporting higher education opportunities for Native students at the University of Colorado-Boulder, University of Phoenix, and the American Indian College Fund, to helping serve the Native community in the Denver Front Range area through his work at the Denver Indian Center, Rick has dedicated his life to Indian Country.
 In promoting self-determination and self-reliance, Rick points to the importance of the family and the roles each member is responsible for while taking into account traditional Native American beliefs and values.
-Originally from Oklahoma, Rick is currently the Executive Director of the Denver Indian Center, Inc,. and has lived in Colorado since 1984.
+Originally from Oklahoma, Rick has lived in Colorado since 1984.
+He formerly serviced as the Co-Executive Director of the Denver Indian Center.
 A graduate of the University of Oklahoma, Rick is married with 2 daughters and 4 grandchildren.

 Raelene Whiteshield (Tsa-geah-hodle-mah) is an enrolled member of the Cheyenne and Arapaho Tribes of Oklahoma and also half Kiowa.
 She carries over 21 years of experience in the finance industry with many of those years working in commercial and corporate lending.
 Raelene currently works in nonprofit working with Indigenous communities in the US and Canada.